Skip to main content

 1. Sealing and Insulation:

-• Proper insulation around the chimney can prevent heat loss, reducing energy bills by $100-$300 annually.
+• Good insulation around the chimney stops heat loss and can trim energy bills by $100-$300 a year.

 Frequently Asked Questions (FAQs) About Chimney Gas Inserts in Colorado